John Coletti/The Image Bank/Getty images

 One of the great benefits of solar panels is the potential to achieve more energy independence.
 Having a solar system will allow you to be far less reliant on the electricity grid to power your home.
 When you provide your own power, you also won’t have to worry about a high monthly electricity bill.

 Looking at recent events, we’ve seen just how important energy independence can be.
 In early 2021, Texas suffered a winter storm that left millions of residents without power — in some cases for many days.
 Customers with energy independence during the storm maintained their electricity without paying the exorbitant bills many people faced.

 Installing batteries on your solar system can help you reach energy independence by storing excess energy.
 When the sun isn’t shining, you can rely on the power stored in the batteries.
 Other alternatives for energy independence include installing a solar generator system or owning a portable power station for emergencies.

 How to buy solar panels in Texas

-When buying solar panels it’s important to do your research and shop around.
-As you shop for your solar system, you may also want to consider:
+When buying solar panels, it’s important to thoroughly research and shop around for the best solar panels for your home or business.
+As you shop for your solar system, you will also want to consider:

 - Whether you have an HOA.
 Depending on your neighborhood, an HOA might have rules around a solar system on your property or require approval before installation.